harrislab-brown/CyberDiver/movies/README.md

 ## Movie S5

-Labeled version of the CyberDiver crown splash manipulation movie.
-Version of movie S4 with labels provided for the different maneuver cases and indications for the timing of the maneuver.
-The playback is 30 times slower than actual speed.
+Version of the CyberDiver crown splash manipulation movie with no labels.
+The playback in this video is 30 times slower than actual speed.